eliotstocker/Light-ControllerAPI/readme.md

 License
 -------
-Light Controller API is free for use as to allow any application to interface with Light Controller
+Light Controller API is free for use as to allow any application to interface with Light Controller using the Apache 2.0 License